 Your oncologist will determine whether you are a candidate for cancer detection test or not.
 Remember, every patient isn’t the right candidate for genomic testing.

 Scientists have been looking to improve ways to detect and treat cancer.
 Radiation therapy and chemotherapy showed a lot of promise but both these treatments had their own drawbacks.
 Unfortunately, chemotherapy fails to distinguish between cancer cells and normal cells and therefore results in side effects.
-Similarly, radiation therapy in its early days failed to treat cancer completely as later tests showed presence of cancer cells after successful therapy.
+Similarly, radiation therapy in its early days failed to treat cancer completely as later tests showed the presence of cancer cells after successful therapy.

 In the past decade, medical research has contributed a great deal to improve these therapies.
 Today, they are more targeted than ever with minimal side effects.
 As a result, radiation and chemotherapy have helped millions of cancer patients live longer.

 Although these therapies have come a long way, they still have their side effects and limitations.
 For example, two patients may display similar symptoms and imaging results and receive the same chemotherapy regimen.
-However, it may show very different results in both patients because of different molecular makeup.
+However, it may show very different results for both patients because of different molecular makeup.

 The solution to this problem was solved by the Human Genome Project.
 This project, completed in 2003, allowed researchers to map the human genome.
 As a result, researchers were able to link various diseases to the genetic code including colon cancer and Alzheimer’s disease.